Advertisement

 Also in Paris - the cost of Metro/bus/tram tickets will double while the Olympics and Paralympics are on (July 28th to September 8th) - although this will not affect residents who have a monthly pass or subscription, or anyone who buys their tickets in advance.

-Finally, the 2024 budget also contains a proposal to increase the tax on plane tickets from its current modest €3-€18 per flight, although the final amounts have so far not been confirmed.
+As far as flights are concerned, the 2024 budget contains a proposal to increase the tax on plane tickets from its current modest €3-€18 per flight, although the final amounts have so far not been confirmed.

 Renting property